DariaSatco/cicd_model/README.md

 ## Deployment details

 We set up CI/CD pipeline with the help of:
 * Github Actions: CI (continuous integration) includes automatic run of unit tests with pytest after each push to main branch.
+Check CI steps in `.github/workflows/python-app.yml`, which includes:
+    - set up of AWS connection
+    - pull of data from AWS S3 remote storage with DVC -
-Check the list of tests in `tests/test_model_func.py`.
+    - check the list of tests in `tests/test_model_func.py`